Kocal/SymfonyMailerTesting/README.md

 ##### Configuring Symfony

-You must configuring the Symfony PSR HTTP Message Bridge.
+You must configuring the Symfony PSR HTTP Message Bridge and the PSR-7 integration.

-The following file is automatically created by Symfony Flex but services `Symfony\Bridge\PsrHttpMessage\ArgumentValueResolver\PsrServerRequestResolver` and `Symfony\Bridge\PsrHttpMessage\EventListener\PsrResponseListener` are not enabled by default, **you must enable those services**:
+The following files are automatically created by Symfony Flex but can require some configuration:
+- `config/packages/psr_http_message_bridge.yaml`, **ensure services `Symfony\Bridge\PsrHttpMessage\ArgumentValueResolver\PsrServerRequestResolver`
+  and `Symfony\Bridge\PsrHttpMessage\EventListener\PsrResponseListener` are enabled**:
 ```yaml
 # config/packages/psr_http_message_bridge.yaml
 services: